-Every industry experiences this at some point in time and how each company chooses to address these issues depends largely on their philosophy.
-A recent client of ClearScale’s, an AWS Premier Consulting Partner, recognized the need to expand their search abilities but were very much aware of limitations that their existing MySQL database had.
-They asked ClearScale to provide for them the means to quickly query their data and return results to their users.
+Every industry experiences this at some point in time, and how each company chooses to address these issues depends largely on their philosophy.
+A recent client of ClearScale’s recognized the need to expand their search abilities but were very much aware of limitations that their existing MySQL database had.
+They asked ClearScale to provide the means to quickly query their data and return results to their users.

 Because our client's data was so massive, they were experiencing issues being able to effectively return results because of the complex joins their MySQL database had.
 They needed a way to quickly access and return results using their RESTful API and asked ClearScale to develop a solution.

 The solution also needed to offload the queries from the existing MySQL database to reduce the impact to performance.
-It needed to have a scalable architecture, so that as the size of the data grew and the reliance on the search queries that the overall solution would not be impacted adversely.
+It needed to have a scalable architecture, so that as the size of the data and the reliance on the search queries grew, the overall solution would not be adversely impacted.

 In order to achieve success, ClearScale recognized that moving the data into Amazon ElasticSearch was the best solution.
-This would allow for a more scalable solution long term, but since the API queries needed to then use ElasticSearch for the results, there was no simple out-of-the-box solution readily available.
-To do so, would mean denormalizing documents stored in the ElasticSearch data store and updating them whenever the MySQL tables were updated.
+This would allow for a more scalable solution long-term, but since the API queries needed to then use ElasticSearch for the results, there was no simple out-of-the-box solution readily available.
+If an out-of-the box solution were used, it would mean denormalizing documents stored in the ElasticSearch data store and updating them whenever the MySQL tables were updated.

 Live Sync from MySQL to Amazon ElasticSearch Diagram

 Although ClearScale was able to set up a dedicated indexing pipeline from the MySQL instances into ElasticSearch for the initial upload of the data, trying to keep it in-sync with the MySQL tables was the larger challenge.
 To do so, there were two possible approaches that could be taken, neither of which would really be feasible for long-term use.
-Option 1: an SQL-based approach, where a query is run and uploaded to ElasticSearch on a semi-frequent basis.
+Option 1 would be a SQL-based approach, where a query is run and uploaded to ElasticSearch on a semi-frequent basis.
 This one is difficult to implement with incremental indexing.
-Or, option 2: using a replication log-based approach where the indexer listens for replication events that the MySQL database generates and then indexes those events.
-The latter approach could be partially successful, but the only data that could be uploaded would be from individual rows and not allow table joins; this means loss of rich data and ultimately is counter to the long-term vision of what the client was looking for.
+Or, option 2 would be using a replication log-based approach where the indexer listens for replication events that the MySQL database generates and then indexes.
+The latter approach could be partially successful, but the only data that could be uploaded would be from individual rows, and it would not allow table joins; this means loss of rich data and ultimately is counter to the long-term vision of what the client was looking for.

 ClearScale decided on implementing a hybrid-approach that adopted the best of both models.
 ElasticSearch documents were created from data obtained from MySQL queries, but the queries themselves were triggered based on events generated from the replication logs.
 The data was then sent over the dedicated indexing pipeline and an AWS ElasticSearch cluster was created to house the data.